 The campaign had hoped to raise significant resources to fund a robust signature drive, but a series of personal tragedies prevented key donors from contributing to the effort.
 Despite the setback, the campaign’s massive volunteer base still managed to collect an impressive number of signatures.

 Each initiative requires roughly 87,000 valid voter signatures to qualify for the ballot, and state officials are expected to make an announcement about whether the measures are certified by late August.

 Possession is illegal in Nebraska.
 Possession of one ounce or less is an infraction, which is punishable by a maximum fine of $300, and the judge may order the offender to complete a drug education course.
 A second conviction for possession of one ounce or less is a misdemeanor punishable by a maximum fine of $500, and the third and subsequent convictions for possession of one ounce or less are a misdemeanor and are punishable by a maximum sentence of seven days imprisonment and a maximum fine of $500.

 Cultivation is not allowed.
 Cultivation penalties in Nebraska are based upon the total weight of the plants found.

 There is no medical marijuana program or any other allowances for patients in Nebraska.

 Contact us: Let us know if you’d like to be involved in the fight for sensible marijuana policy in Nebraska by emailing email@example.com.
 Please let us know if you’re a medical professional, a seriously ill patient or loved one of a patient, or someone else with a personal connection to the issue.

-To stay updated on the status of marijuana policy reform in Nebraska, be sure to subscribe to MPP's free legislative alert service.
+To stay updated on the status of marijuana policy reform in Nebraska, be sure to subscribe to MPP's alerts, if you haven't done so already.